“Don’t give notes. Give the meaning of the notes.”

 2. Shape the Dynamics

-As a basic interpretative approach, increase and decrease your volume in keeping with fluctuations in melodic and harmonic intensity.
+As a basic interpretative approach, increase and decrease your volume in keeping with fluctuations in melodic, harmonic and dramatic intensity.

 3. Color the Tone

 Use tonal variations ranging from bright to dark as well as vibrato to enhance the moods you convey.

 4. Mold the Articulation